andyeske/How-to-CAD-Inventor/README.md

 ---
 <a name="S3"></a>
-### Session 3: All about symmetry, patterns and planes!
+### Session 3: All about Symmetry, Patterns and Planes!
 (Tuesday, January 20)

 **Objective:** In this session, we’ll focus our attention to symmetry, patterns and planes, and how we can leverage certain tools to simplify the design process.
 Session 3’s goals include: